isabella232/limitless-flows-blueprint/blueprint/index.md

 ## **The data actions**
 We will use Data Actions to call the Limitless APIs.
 There are twelve data actions saved in this blueprint under the "Data Actions" subdirectory.
 Before importing the Data Actions, you should be sure to have both the "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
 For more information see, [About the web services data actions integration](https://help.mypurecloud.com/?p=127163 "Goes to the About the web services data actions integration article") in the Genesys Cloud Resource Center.

-Now we import each of the twelve Data Actions.
+Now we import each of the twelve data actions.
 For more information see, [Import or export a data action for integrations](https://help.mypurecloud.c}om/?p=161024 "Goes to the Import or export a data action for integrations article") in the Genesys Cloud Resource Center.

 Each data action connects to an API - some are Genesys Cloud APIs, and some are Limitless Web Services, as shown in the table below.
 For more information see, [https://developer.genesys.cloud/api/](https://developer.genesys.cloud/api/ "Goes to the APIs page").